 Hundreds of thousands of people have been asked to work from home for the first time during the Corona Virus Outbreak.
 Hit the ground running with our battle-tested guide.

-Ideally, you should have a part of the house that is separated with a door and the door is lockable.
-In “Big Corp” and working across organizations and functions 99% of people do not know you work from home.
+Ideally, you should have a part of the house that is separated by a door, and the door is lockable.
+In “Big Corp” and working across organizations and functions, 99% of people do not know you work from home.
 The fact is home workers are considered less serious than those who drive into an office.
 So, there is no reason to broadcast the fact that you work from home.
-In fact, don’t talk about it, just get the job done.
-A dog barking or your child screaming gives the game away and you will not be taken seriously after that.
+In fact, don’t talk about it; just get the job done.
+A dog barking or your child screaming gives the game away, and you will not be taken seriously after that.

-Make sure you have a private room, we all know the phenomena, on a conference call and someone is working from home in the kitchen where you can hear a crying baby or the wail of police sirens.
-To maintain the air of professionalism whilst in meetings you need a quiet private room with no disruptions.
+Make sure you have a private room; we all know the phenomena.
+You are on a conference call, and someone is working from home in the kitchen where you can hear a crying baby or the wail of police sirens.
+To maintain the air of professionalism whilst in meetings, you need a quiet private room with no disruptions.

 The fact is you will be spending on average 1,976 hours per year in your home office, that is the same time you spend in bed or even in the rest of your house or outside world.
 Make it nice, make it a place you want to go, not a dingy corner under the stairs.

-Must-haves are natural light & fresh air, this an is an important part of life and your work environment.
-Locking yourself up in your cellar or in the tiny back room with no windows is the quick road to depression.
+Must-haves are natural light & fresh air; this is an important part of life and your work environment.
+Locking yourself up in your cellar or the tiny back room with no windows is the quick road to depression.